Top 5 Video Effects in 2024

 If you’re trying to get started in video editing, learning how to implement popular video effects is an essential step in making your videos stand out but can be tricky.
 Thankfully, editing programs like PowerDirector make it easy to add effects to your footage with a few clicks of a button.

-Read on to learn more about the top video effects in 2022, then download PowerDirector to try each of these digital effects for yourself.
+Read on to learn more about the top video effects, then download PowerDirector to try each of these digital effects for yourself.

 1. Green Screen / Chroma Key